keisersoze/matrix_cpp/README.md

 Once we decided to use smart pointers we discussed the advantages / disadvantages between two possible implementations: `std::shared_ptr` and `std::unique_ptr`.

-We have choose to use `std::shared_ptr` because in our design the objects of the decorator chain could have multiple wrapper objects ( e.g. a `matrix` object and a decorator object)
+We have choosen to use `std::shared_ptr` because in our design the objects of the decorator chain could have multiple wrapper objects ( e.g. a `matrix` object and a decorator object).

 ###PIMPL idiom
 The PIMPL Idiom (Pointer to IMPLementation) is a technique for implementation hiding in which a public class wraps a structure or class that cannot be seen outside the library the public class is part of.